patx/micropie/README.md

 ### Class: Server

 #### run(host='127.0.0.1', port=8080)
-Starts the HTTP server with the specified host and port.
+Starts the WSGI server with the specified host and port.

 #### get_session(request_handler)
 Retrieves or creates a session for the current request.
 Sessions are managed via cookies.